sunericd/optimal-control-of-aging-in-complex-networks/README.md

 - "TOMLAB_data" contains optimal control solutions obtained via TOMLAB/propt on the nonlinear model
 - "ReinforcementLearning" contains linear/nonlinear data on learned Q-matrices from Q-learning

-If you find the code helpful for your own work or project, please use the following citation:

-#### Sun E.D., Michaels T.C.T., Mahadevan L. (2020).
-"Optimal control of aging in complex networks".
-Proceedings of the National Academy of Sciences.

 A summary of some model parameters along with additional directions for running the code is provided in the supplementary material associated with the publication under the "Computational model" section.